 How do you see yourself contributing to diversity in your profession after you earn your advanced degree at UCLA?

 One cannot determine their starting point.
-However, one can choose their life’s objectives and learn to deal with one’s limitations to reach their objectives.
-Born and raised in a middle-class, conventional Indo-Chinese family who believes women cannot become a successful entrepreneur because they don’t possess business instincts, this culture has somewhat limitedly predetermined my future paths; a conventional mindset that my dad and I decided to go against.
+However, one can choose their life’s objectives and learn to deal with their limitations to reach such objectives.
+Born and raised in a middle-class, conventional Indo-Chinese family who believes women cannot become successful entrepreneurshas somewhat limitedly predetermined my future paths.
+This is a conventional mindset both my dad and I decided to go against.

-Living in a middle-class Indo-Chinese household with all women except for my dad, he obviously dreamed of having at least one son to continue his legacy.
-Nevertheless, he decided to against his own belief, raising me assuming that I would be his business’s successor.
-He would always give his words of wisdom related to business, suggest reading more business books, teach logistics and operations (his field of business), accompany him to business meetings, and even make frequent visit to his office since college.
-There are countless moments where I had to make emergency decisions, or needed to attend business meetings when my dad is out-of-town.
-It only applies to me and not to my sisters; they have the freedom to do whatever they want, whenever they want.
-Yes, he expects me to gain as much business experience as possible, but I have personally grown to enjoying this situation, and ended up loving it wholeheartedly.
+Living in a household with all women except for my dad, he dreamed of having at least one son to continue his legacy.
+Nevertheless, he decided to raise me assuming that I would be his business’s successor.
+He would always give words of wisdom related to business, suggest reading more business books, teach logistics and operations (his field of business), accompany him to meetings, and visit his office since college.
+There were countless moments where I had to make emergency decisions, or needed to attend business meetings when my dad was out-of-town.
+However, this only applies to me and not to my sisters—the road to changing cultural beliefs is slow.

-During my frequent office visits, it is not uncommon for me to hear discouraging comments on how his male employees would underestimate the ability of women: they would put their “respect” label only to my dad or their supervisors, who are male, and I could feel how they would subtly undermine women staffs, asking them to do menial tasks despites these women’s high working aptitude, such as preparing beverages or making photocopies.
-I’m more surprised by the women’s willingness to do those ludicrous tasks.
+During my frequent office visits, it is not uncommon for me to hear discouraging comments from his male employees, underestimating the ability of women.
+They would only respect my dad or their male supervisors.
+I saw how they would subtly undermine women staff, asking them to do menial tasks such as preparing beverages or making photocopies despite these women’s high working aptitude.
 I addressed the issue to my father, even rebuke these people involved.
-Deep down, while I have the privilege of being able to speak out loud since my dad owns the company, other women in other offices may have difficulty in expressing the insults that they encountered.
+While I have the ability to speak out since I am in a privileged position—I understand other women may have difficulty in fighting against this issue.

-At this point, I knew that gender inequality is still a big issue here.
-While international organizations have taken efforts to tackle the issue, it seems that the conventional cultural upbringing in Indonesia still outweighs these efforts.
-As a part of my intention in reforming gender equality, I believe being a leader in the business, or even the industry, is one way to reform conventional mindsets because it helps in getting your voice heard by the society, and pursuing higher education is my first step to gain this top spot in the organization.
+I know that gender inequality is still a big issue in Indonesia.
+While international organizations have taken efforts to tackle the issue in the workplace, it seems that the conventional cultural upbringing in Indonesia still outweighs these efforts.
+As a part of my intention in reforming gender equality, I believe being a leader in the business, or even the industry, is one way to reform conventional mindsets because it helps to get your voice heard by society.

-Hence, pursuing an MSc in Business Analytics not only will help me with my path towards my future leadership position, but also realize my dream to succeed his legacy.
-At the end of the day, I just want to be among the few females in the society who work hard in gaining the top spot, and using her position to advocate gender equality as a remembrance of where she came from; just the way my dad did, does, and will encourage me.
+Obtaining an MSc in Business Analytics not only will help me pave my path towards a leadership position, but also realize my dream to succeed my father’s legacy.
+At the end of the day, I want to advocate for gender equality so I can empower other women and strengthen the general workforce.